surmalune/symbol-counter/README.md

 `http://localhost:8080/count?text=aaaabccc`
 <br><br>The program accepts only Latin letters and string's length should be less than 1000001,
 otherwise the input data is considered invalid, it will return a message with an error description.
-If the string is missing, it will return an empty character table.<br><br>
+If the string is missing, it will return an empty character-count table.<br><br>
 3. In the case of valid input data, the results will be a JSON containing a table of the form _"symbol": count_.
 In descending order of counts.
 Example:<br><br>